mohannadadel-reviana/Reviana/README.md

 # Reviana
 ## Project Tagline
-Reviana – Bold Luxury, Smart Price.
+Reviana – The Art Of Making Scent.

 ---